james168ma/personal-website/README.md

-# james168ma.github.io
+# personal-website

-This is my first website!
+This is my personal website used to display my projects and host my blog.

-***

-Edit: After finding out that gh-pages can only host static pages, I decided to deploy my website on Vercel:
+I used React and Node with the Next.js framework to create this website.

 Check it out [here](https://james168ma.vercel.app/).